-- Complete official transcripts of college-level courses through the time of application; these are to be supplemented by final transcripts to reflect complete academic work prior to beginning classes at the University.
+Complete official transcripts of college-level courses through the time of application; these are to be supplemented by final transcripts to reflect complete academic work prior to beginning classes at the University.
 Transfer students who have earned a degree or taken any courses in countries outside the United States must have an official transcript evaluated by a professional evaluation service.
 This evaluation must be forwarded directly to the USCB Admissions Office from the evaluation service.
-Students will not be considered for admissions until this evaluation is received; - TOEFL scores (550 on the standard, 213 on the computer-based version or 77 on the internet based TOEFL); - If the applicant has attempted less than 30 semester hours of college level work, complete official high school records must also be submitted.
+Students will not be considered for admissions until this evaluation is received;

+- TOEFL scores (550 on the standard, 213 on the computer-based version or 77 on the internet based TOEFL); - If the applicant has attempted less than 30 semester hours of college level work the student must also submit: - Official high school records (if the high school is outside of the U.S. an evaluation of the high school grades need to be completed from a third party evaluation company)

+SAT or ACT scores; The SAT and ACT tests the students ability to complete college based courses.
+SAT or ACT is required for all students.
+A score of at least 800 combined on critical reading and math on the SAT or a score of at least 17 on the composite of the ACT is required.
 The TOEFL requirement will be waived for a transfer student if the student has completed the equivalent of USCB's English 101 and 102 courses with a C or better at an accredited post-secondary institution in the United States.